 Look at These Results!

-By now you have all seen my garden so I thought I would post someone elses, my mother.
+By now you have all seen my garden so I thought I would post someone else’s, my mother’s.
 Yep, I got her involved a few years ago and she loves it.
 This is her results up in New Jersey.

 Purchase The “All New Square Foot Gardening” Book on Amazon Today